kylerove/pediatricurologybook/_chapters/05-30_varicocele.md

 ## Non-Operative Management

-For the patients who choose not to undergo surgery, some follow-up is required.
+For the patients who choose not to undergo surgery, some follow up is required.
 Although no guidelines exist, Kolon et al recommend every 6--12-month clinical evaluation with semenanalysis through adulthood, although the manuscript admits this is required for long-term population data, and probably won't affect individual outcomes.
 My personal practice is to assess with a history, physical exam, and ultrasound every 1--2 years until the age of 18 years.

 ## Key Points
 {:.key-points-head}

--   a
-{:.key-points-list}
+- Varicoceles are common, many are asymptomatic, and mostly occur on the left side
+- Reasons for intervention include chronic pain, persistent size discrepancy, or fertility concerns
+- There are many different techniques for repair, each with pros and cons {:.key-points-list}

 ## Conclusions

 Varicoceles in the pediatric and adolescent population are relatively common, but management can be controversial.
 Surgery for unsatisfactory appearance is straightforward, and assuming the pain has been appropriately vetted, usually successful.
 However, the benefits of performing surgery to improve semenanalysis or to prevent fertility problems is harder to demonstrate.
 Therefore, upon making the diagnosis, the surgeon must weigh all indications and options to ensure successful results.

+## References

+{% bibliography --file 05-30 %}